upulika115/PlayWrite/README.md

 This repository contains my practice work from Rahul Shetty’s **Playwright with Python** course, along with Python basics exercises.

 ---
+This repository contains my practice and learning work from **Rahul Shetty's Playwright with Python Course**, along with my own experiments in Python basics.

+🚧 **Project Status:** In Progress
+📅 **Planned Completion:** Before 4th October 2025

 ## 📖 Contents